 2. Armarkat Pet Steps (Foam)

 If your cat is on the lighter side, these are fantastic.
+The steps come in at roughly 4 inches tall with a deep, soft landing surface.

 - Why we like it: They're incredibly soft on old joints.
 Plus, you can throw the cover in the wash when it gets hairy.